lovasoa/expectation-maximization/docs/README.md

 <a name="Group+weight"></a>

 ### group.weight : <code>number</code>
+The number of points in the group divided by the total number of points (*a-priori* probability of the group)

 **Kind**: instance property of <code>[Group](#Group)</code>
 <a name="Group+mu"></a>

 ### group.mu : <code>Array.&lt;number&gt;</code>
+The mean vector of the gaussian

 **Kind**: instance property of <code>[Group](#Group)</code>
 <a name="Group+sigma"></a>

 ### group.sigma : <code>Array.&lt;Array.&lt;number&gt;&gt;</code>
+The covariance matrix

 **Kind**: instance property of <code>[Group](#Group)</code>
 <a name="multivariate_gaussian_fit"></a>